-The most important practice in bringing restorative care is prayer.
-If you have not spent time praying for and about the person, then your correction of that person may have a sinful edge to it.
+The essential practice in bringing restorative care is prayer.
+If you have not spent time praying for and about the person, then your correction may have a sinful edge to it.

 In such cases, your care will come across as harsh or unkind.
 If you have spent time before the Father, bringing the annoying people in your life to Him, while pleading with Him to adjust your attitude, thoughts, words, and actions toward them, you will build them up, not tear them down (Ephesians 4:29).